-- Full POSIX compliant global system support
+- · Full POSIX for local file system support

 - NVIDIA GPUDirect Storage (GDS) for GPU acceleration

-- NFS
+- NFS for Linux

+- SMB for Windows

-- SMB S3 for Object access
+- S3 for Object access

 POSIX

 The WEKA client is a standard, POSIX-compliant filesystem driver installed on application servers, that enables file access to WEKA filesystems.
 Like any other filesystem driver, the WEKA client intercepts and executes all filesystem operations.
 This enables WEKA to provide applications with local filesystem semantics and performance, while providing a centrally managed, sharable, and resilient storage platform.
 WekaFS provides advanced capability such as byte-range locks and is tightly integrated with the Linux operating system page cache, covered later in the caching section.